 - Prolonged courses of antibiotics (3-4 weeks) are sometimes helpful but are best prescribed after full assessment by an Ear, Nose and Throat specialist.

 - Antifungal medicines are needed if you have a fungal infection of a sinus (this is rare).

 If you have a flare-up of more acute sinusitis symptoms on top of your background symptoms, one or more of the following may be helpful:

 - Painkillers, such as paracetamol or ibuprofen, will usually ease any pain.
 Sometimes stronger painkillers, such as codeine, are needed for a short time.

 - Decongestant nasal sprays or drops are sometimes used.
 You can buy these from pharmacies.
 They may briefly relieve a blocked nose.
 You should not use a decongestant spray or drops for more than 5-7 days at a time.
 If they are used for longer than this, they may cause a worse rebound congestion in the nose.

-- Warm face packs held over the sinuses may help to ease pain.
+- Home remedies such as warm face packs held over the sinuses may help to ease pain.

-- A saline nasal solution may help to relieve congestion and blockage within the nose.
+- A saline nasal solution or a neti pot may help to relieve congestion and blockage within the nose.